jsfix-ci/react-nav-component/README.md

 Import the component like so:

 `
-import Product from @mortonprod/react-nav-component
+import {CreateRouter,Auth} from @mortonprod/react-nav-component
 `

+You will initialise Auth and then pass this to the router and any routes you like.
+Check out the render.js file in src as an example of how to do this.

-then import the css:
+We then import the css:
 `
 import @mortonprod/react-nav-component/dist/index.css
 `

-Note you must pull the css independently of the component.
+Note you must pull the css independently of the component so you can easily style the component differently.

 ## Contributing